swegrp30/IT314_Group30/README.md

 # IT314_Group30
 ##  Stock market prediction and analysis

-This is a repository for the group project of Software Engineering created under the mentorship of Prof. Saurabh  Tiwari
+> This is a repository for the group project of Software Engineering created under the mentorship of Prof. Saurabh  Tiwari.

+## Description of the project:
+> In this project, we are designing and developing the web-based application where a user can visit and check for stock patterns and predictions.
+Application covers features such as Newbie Manual, Visualization of stock trends, Personalized portfolio, Comments, Feedback and many more 🚀🚀🚀

 ![giphy](https://github.com/swegrp30/IT314_Group30/assets/141057186/041136ec-e692-4a70-bfb4-412cd87da5ed)